-Example Language: But how are public lands-or more specifically, how public lands are being used-impacting climate change?
+8. Example Language: So how do public lands-or more specifically, how public lands are being used-impact climate change?

 Background: The size of the public lands in the United States is roughly the size of India, and these lands absorb vast amounts of CO_2 .